 This January I spent ten days in the southern Thailand town of Khuraburi, putting a short video and article on community-based tourism.
 In short, community-tourism is a form of sustainable tourism that allows for both residents and tourists to benefit without exploitation of degradation of the local culture.
 While the tourist is able to gain a unique cultural experience that goes beyond merely staying in a resort, local residents also benefit by making an income.
-Thailand in specific, is a premier tourist destination.
+Thailand in particular is a premier tourist destination.
 Their economy receives a substantial 550 billion Baht (nearly USD 16 billion) a year from tourism (tourismthailand.org).
-Their economy depends on the the money tourism brings in to sustain itself.
-However, I believe that it is absolutely within the realm of possibility for a state to have responsible, community-focused tourism that empowers and enriches the local culture.
+Their economy depends on the money tourism brings in to sustain itself.
+However it is not unlikely for a state to have responsible, community-focused tourism that empowers and enriches the local culture.

-One of the programs that Andaman Discoveries have set up is the Burmese Learning Center.
+One of the programs that Andaman Discoveries has set up is the Burmese Learning Center.
 The learning center aims to provide education for Burmese children ages five to fourteen.
 The kids who attend the school are children of Burmese refugees who often treated like second class citizens in Thailand.
 “Their parents are often poorly educated themselves and fear discrimination, arrest, and even deportation.”
-Andaman Discoveries runs a volunteer program that connects tourists with the school to teach English For a week, I taught English for grades K through 5.
-The first day was challenging because of the language barrier, but also making sure I was providing a curriculum that aligned with they were already learning.
-When I interviewed the Tui Chomphusri, she stated that they are having a lot challenge with funding for the school.
-Andaman Discoveries have set up an online fundraiser to raise money for help pay for teachers’ salaries, student lunches, utilities, transportation for students.
+Andaman Discoveries was able to create a volunteer program that connects tourists with the school to teach English For a week.
+I taught English for grades K through 5.
+The first day was challenging because of the language barrier, but also making sure I was providing a curriculum that aligned with what they were already learning.
+When I interviewed Tui Chomphusri, she stated that they are having a lot challenges with funding for the school.
+Andaman Discoveries has set up an online fundraiser to raise money for help pay for teachers’ salaries, student lunches, utilities, transportation for students.
 Money that volunteers pay to teach at the school is essential for paying the teachers, as well providing supplies for the students.

-Aside from myself, The other volunteer that was present during my week of teach was a Canadian retiree by the name of Denis who has been volunteering at the learning center for six years.
-He said, “every year I said that this is my last year, but then a student will show up the next day with an assignment that they’ve done–and they’ve done such a good job…it’s very rewarding.”
+Aside from myself, the other volunteer present at the learning center was a Canadian retiree by the name of Denis who has been volunteering at the learning center for six years.
+He said “every year I say that this is my last year, but then a student will show up the next day with an assignment that they’ve done—and they’ve done such a good job…it’s very rewarding.”

 Finally, I visited the Moken people in Koh Surin who were severely impacted by tsunami of 2004.
 I spoke with the head of the village who mentioned the community is heavily dependent on positive tourism, and is only really able to make money during the months out of the year that Thailand receives a lot of tourist.
 The Moken people make an income by selling crafts that the women and children create to tourists, teaching tourists how to spearfish, and how to make their craft bracelets and tiny wooden boats.
 In addition connecting tourists with the Moken people, Andaman Discoveries provides them with medicine and and educational opportunities for the children.